samir-ware/SlothCreator/Sources/SlothCreator/SlothCreator.docc/SlothCreator.md

 # ``SlothCreator``

 Catalog sloths you find in nature and create new adorable virtual sloths.
+Enjoy!

 @Metadata {
     @PageImage(